minhajazmi/wt21-schedule-n/ScheduleN-blog-post.md

 #### Backend
+[Nodejs](https://nodejs.org/en), [Express](https://expressjs.com), and [Mongodb](https://www.mongodb.com) were used to build the backend.
+Firstly, [Nodejs](https://nodejs.org/en)-app was created to get the quiz results and user signup/login data, for this purposeor the connection to Frontend, [Express](https://expressjs.com) was used and app set to listen on port:4000.

+Secondly, The [Mongodb](https://www.mongodb.com) database was integerated to store the user data.

-Nodejs, express, and Mongodb were used to build the backend.
-The backend also worked on setting up a flask server so that we could connect to the Data Science's phyton script.
-After the user submits the query, the backend sends a request to the python script, which provides the Time-management type to the backend based on the options selected.
-The backend then sends the answer to the front end to present to the users.
+After that the most important thing was to process the quiz data and send back user, their results.
+For this purpose backend also worked on setting up a [flask](https://flask.palletsprojects.com/en/2.0.x) server running on Port:5000 so that we could connect to the Data Science's phyton script for processing the output results.

+In simple words, whenever the user submits the query, the backend sends a request to the python script, which provides the Time-management type to the backend, based on the options selected.
+The backend then sends the final result to the frontend and user get to know their Time-Management type.

-The backend also used Docker to improve team collaboration by minimizing dependencies setup time.
+As we know that, creating a MERN-app includes a lot of different dependencies and whoever wants to run this app have alot of pre-installing issues.
+To get rid of this problem Dokerization was the best option.
+[Docker-Hub](https://hub.docker.com) was used to create an image for every branch i.e frontend, backend, data-science and Mongo.
+Atlast, a Docker-compose automation file (yml) was created so that in future this app can easily be hosted live, globally.

+Note: The current version runs locally due to time constraints we did'nt manage to make it live.
+But soon in near future this app will be live and can be used by anyone.